SK53/indicia-docs/site-building/iform/example-setups/butterfly-transect-walks.rst

   Integer, minimum 0, linked to Section location type
 * **CMS User ID**
   Integer, available to other websites, linked to Transect location type
-* **Sensitive**
-  Boolean, available to other websites, linked to Transect location type

 Setup the following custom attributes for occurrences in your survey: